-TUBERCULOSIS AND DIABETES : PREVALENCE AND MORTALITY ASSOCIATED FACTORS AT THE DEPARTMENT OF INFECTIOUS AND TROPICAL DISEASES OF FANN HOSPITAL, DAKAR, SENEGAL
+TUBERCULOSIS AND DIABETES : PREVALENCE, AND MORTALITY ASSOCIATED FACTORS AT THE DEPARTMENT OF INFECTIOUS AND TROPICAL DISEASES OF FANN HOSPITAL, DAKAR, SENEGAL

 Abstract

 Introduction: The rapid progression of the diabetes epidemic in low-income and middle-income countries threatens the efforts made in the fight against tuberculosis.
 This progression could even hinder the progress achieved toward meeting the Sustainable Development Goals aimed at ending the tuberculosis epidemic by 2030.
 The association between diabetes and tuberculosis presents certain particularities that have been highlighted by studies.